 Overview of Chimney Caps and Why You Need One

 Chimney caps are a very important component to your fireplace and chimney system.
 While technically, your chimney will operate fine without a chimney cap, a properly installed cap will prevent water from running into your fireplace and causing damage to your chimney liner or other important parts of the fireplace like the damper.
-They also prevent small animals and birds from entering the stack when its not in use and also help to prevent sparks or burning embers from rising out of the chimney and catching your roof on fire.
+They also prevent small animals and birds from entering the stack when its not in use, and help to prevent sparks or burning embers from rising out of the chimney and catching your roof on fire.

-This Costimate gives accurate prices for the range of caps available, plus labor costs to have it installed.
+This Costimate gives accurate prices for the range of caps available, plus labor costs to have it installed or replaced.
 You’ll have the information needed to know what to expect when you shop for a chimney cap at local stores or online, or if you get chimney cap installation estimates from local installers.
 We’ll help you decide if DIY installation is right for you or if hiring a professional to take the risk of working on the roof makes more sense.
 In addition to the accurate and current costs we list, you can find cap installation costs submitted by other homeowners, plus links to other websites with similar data.